TL;DR

 Arrival and Grounding

-A gentle opening where participants land in the space and settle in before the work begins.
+We start with a gentle opening where participants land in the space and settle in before the work begins.
 This could include:

 • Taking a few slow deep breaths